Try Hubstaff for 14 days

 Remember that noise is one of the biggest challenges of remote meetings.
-To reduce noise, you’ll want to mute your microphone when you’re not speaking.
+You’ll want to mute your microphone to reduce noise when you’re not speaking.
 This will make it easier for everyone to hear you.

-While remote meetings might seem difficult to manage, they’re not.
-A little planning is all you need to ensure a successful and productive remote meeting.
+While remote meetings might seem challenging to manage, they’re not.
+Planning and following the rules of etiquette is all you need to ensure a successful and productive remote meeting.

-Using tools like Hubstaff Tasks, you can plan your meetings and take the guesswork out of who is supposed to be doing what.
+Using tools like Hubstaff, you can plan your meetings and take the guesswork out of who is supposed to be doing what.